![]() |

 and trial-and-error experiments.
 These models can be used to critically enable CAD tools using a bottom-up iterative

+design methodology for multi-functional and integrated lab-on-a-chip (LOC) systems.
 The graphic below shows a schematic of a serpentine-shaped electrophoretic separation

 microchannel.
 An analyte band migrating under electrophoresis will experience dispersion (or analyte band broadening)